jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

 opportunity for detection of malicious actors with a very high signal.
 To do this, we can deploy a number of Canary Windows Installation Packages with various names that are likely to be targeted.
-If these packages are uninstalledwe can use custom actions to fire a canary token to provide the alert.In June 2021, the NCC Group \& Fox\-IT Data Science Team published Incremental Machine Learning by
+If these packages are uninstalled we can use custom actions to fire a canary token to provide the alert.
+In June 2021, the NCC Group \& Fox\-IT Data Science Team published Incremental Machine Learning by
 Example: Detecting Suspicious Activity with Zeek Data Streams, River, and JA3 Hashes.
 This post, which